Cheviot Faucets Review & Rating Updated: 07/14/2023

-- Horng Lai Industrial Co Ltd., an manufacturer of faucets, shower components, tub fillers and bathroom accessories from Taiwan trading as Home Life that also supplies faucets to two other Canadian faucet companies,
+- Horng Lai Industrial Co Ltd., an Taiwanese manufacturer of faucets, shower components, tub fillers, and bathroom accessories, selling in much of Asia as Home Life.

 - Rin Shing Metal Co., Ltd. yet another Taiwanese manufacturer of faucets, showers, and accessories that supplies faucets to as well as Cheviot.